Padres vs. Angels Player Props Betting Odds

 Soto Stats

-- Soto hopes to build on a four-game hitting streak in this matchup.
-In his last five games he is batting .368 with a double, a home run, three walks and five RBI.
+- Soto has recorded a base hit in five straight games.
+In his last five games he is hitting .421 with a double, a home run, four walks and five RBI.

 Soto Recent Games